-Illinois is one of only a handful of states that restrict home funerals by requiring the involvemnt of a licensed funeral director in many aspects of final arrangements.
+Illinois is one of only a handful of states that restrict home funerals by requiring the involvement of a licensed funeral director in many aspects of final arrangements.
 Here is an overview of the rules that govern home funerals in Illinois.

 By law, a licensed funeral director must oversee the final disposition of a body in Illinois.
-For example, a licensed funeral director must file the death certificate, and only a licensed funeral director may be issued a permit to move the body for final disposition.
+For example, a licensed funeral director must file the death certificate, and only a licensed funeral director may issue a permit to move the body for final disposition.
 (See, for example, 410 ILCS 535/18, 535/21 (2018), and Illinois Administrative Code § 500.10 (2018).)

 Although a funeral director must carry out disposition arrangements, Illinois law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to a person appointed by the deceased person before death, then to the executor of the person’s will, and after that to family members in an established order.

 Illinois has no embalming requirements, nor does state law specify a time frame within which you must dispose of the remains.